A THEATRE PROJECT published

 Lighting designer, theatre design consultant, ex-producer, and author

-2020 marks Theatre Projects' 63rd Anniversary.
-It was also the year of the Coronovirus pandemic, when theatre came to a halt.
+2022 marks Theatre Projects' 65th Anniversary.
+It was also the second year of Coronovirus, when theatre came to a halt.

 2017 saw the National Theatre’s 40th Birthday in the Denys Lasdun building and lighting MY FAIR LADY at the Sydney Opera House, directed by Dame Julie Andrews.

-2020 a new book is in the works: "A SENSE OF THEATRE — THE UNTOLD STORY OF THE NATIONAL THEATRE" to be published in early 2022
+2022 a new book: "A SENSE OF THEATRE — THE UNTOLD STORY OF THE NATIONAL THEATRE" is to be published in 2022

 In 2010 Live Design voted Richard “one of the 50 most powerful people in the entertainment technology industry.”
 Times have moved on . . . now I'm happily retired.